Sil3ntSec/building_a_calculator/README.md

-# This is one, of many, python projects from The Complete Python Course: Beginner to Advanced taught by Joseph Delgadillo on Udemy.
+# This is one of the python projects from The Complete Python Course: Beginner to Advanced taught by Joseph Delgadillo on Udemy.